 Like many athletes, running and triathlons completely changed the course of my life.
 I found so much joy in meeting up with friends to train, spending time on the trails and going to races together.
 I was hooked immediately.

 When I began Be Fit and Train in 2015, it was to immerse myself in something that I love and to share that with others.
-Since then I have worked with clients of varied backgrounds and abilities and helped them accomplish things they never thought possible.
-That experience includes everything from beginners who have never run, then gone on to finish an Ironman to crewing an experienced athlete in some of the most prestigious Ultra runs and rides in the world.
+Since then, I have worked with clients of varied backgrounds and abilities and helped them accomplish things they never thought possible.
+That experience includes everything from beginners who have never run, then gone on to finish an Ironman, to crewing at some of the most prestigious Ultra runs and rides in the world.

 RRCA Level II Running Coach